d12frosted/elpa-mirror/gnu/denote-readme.txt

   recalculate the block):

   ┌────
-  │ #+BEGIN: denote-files :regexp "YOUR REGEXP HERE"
+  │ #+BEGIN: denote-files :regexp "YOUR REGEXP HERE" :sort-by-component nil :reverse-sort nil :no-front-matter nil :file-separator nil :add-links nil
   │
   │ #+END:
   └────

+  All parameters are optional except for `:regexp'.

+  The `denote-files' block is also registered as an option for the command `org-dynamic-block-insert-dblock'.

+  Remember to type `C-c C-x C-u' (`org-dblock-update') with point on the `#+BEGIN' line to update the block.

   To fully control the output, include these additional optional parameters, which are described further below:

-  ┌────
-  │ #+BEGIN: denote-files :regexp "YOUR REGEXP HERE" :sort-by-component nil :reverse-sort nil :no-front-matter nil :file-separator nil :add-links nil
-  │
-  │ #+END:
-  └────

   • The `:regexp' parameter is mandatory.
 Its value is a string,